okta/okta-oidc-js/packages/jwt-verifier/README.md

 ```

 ## Testing
-Setup SPA and Web App in your Okta org and testing environment variables by following [Testing](https://github.com/okta/okta-oidc-js#testing) section in Monorepo's README.
+Setup SPA and Web App in your Okta org and testing environment variables by following [Testing](https://github.com/okta/okta-oidc-js#testing) section in okta-oidc-js Monorepo's README.

 **NOTE:**